konturno/konturno.github.io/gallery-2020-01-11/README.md

 ***

 There is much more to be said about the genre.
 About the technology.
-About the art. about the next steps.
+About the art.
+About the next steps.
 And much much more

 But now it's time for bed